-Making homemade snickerdoodles without cream of tartar is easy.
-The classic cookie can be made with a simple substitute and be just as sweet, soft, and delicious.
-For the perfect cinnamon sugar-crusted vanilla cookie, this snickerdoodle recipe is the one you want to bake.
+Making homemade Snickerdoodles without cream of tartar is easy.
+The classic cookie can be made with a simple substitute you already have in your pantry.
+They bake up just as sweet, soft, and delicious.

 Jump to: